-Group Field Description Current Status Indicates the current status of completed disclosures purge processing.
+Group Field Description Completed Disclosures Purge Processing N/A When completed disclosures purge processing is enabled, the VIX purges old ROI disclosures after the number of days specified in its configuration.
+Completed disclosures purge processing requires an account with ROI processing credentials.
+For more information, see Purging Completed Disclosures.
+Completed Disclosures Purge Processing Configuration Enabled Indicates if completed disclosures purge processing is enabled.
+When this parameter is set to true, completed disclosures purge processing is enabled.
+Completed Disclosures Purge Processing Current Status Indicates the current status of completed disclosures purge processing.
 The values are: Disabled - Indicates that completed disclosures purge processing is disabled.
 Enabled - Indicates that completed disclosures purge processing is enabled and that there is an account with valid ROI processing credentials.
 Other ROI Options Process Disclosure Requests Immediately When enabled, the VIX processes ROI disclosures immediately when requested.
 This option does not require ROI processing credentials.
 The VIX uses the credentials of the user who submits the ROI request to process the disclosure.
 For more information, see Processing ROI Disclosure Requests Immediately.
-In Process Work Item Wait Time Indicates the number of minutes the VIX waits for an ROI disclosure to be in a processing state before resetting the disclosure request.
+Other ROI Options In Process Work Item Wait Time Indicates the number of minutes the VIX waits for an ROI disclosure to be in a processing state before resetting the disclosure request.
 ROI disclosures are processed in several either active or waiting states.
 For more information, see Processing Disclosure Wait Time.
-Configure ROI Options and Update Service Account Credentials To change any of the VIX ROI configuration settings, click on the Configure ROI Options and Update Service Account Credentials link.
+Configure ROI Options and Update Service Account Credentials N/A To change any of the VIX ROI configuration settings, click on the Configure ROI Options and Update Service Account Credentials link.
 Accessing this configuration page requires VistA credentials for a user with the MAG VIX ADMIN security key.
 This page also allows resetting the access and verify codes for the service account of the site's VIX on its local VistA.

-Invalid Credentials Email Notification To change any of these settings, click on the Configure ROI Options link.
+Group Field Description Invalid Credentials Email Notification N/A To change any of these settings, click on the Configure ROI Options link.
 This configuration page requires VistA credentials for a user with the MAG VIX ADMIN security key.
 When the VIX is configured to do periodic processing for ROI or completed disclosures purge processing, it authenticates the ROI processing credentials.
 If the account credentials are invalid or expired, the VIX sends an email notification of the invalid credentials.
-Invalid Credentials Email Notification Addresses The email address or addresses to which the VIX sends an email notification about invalid ROI processing credentials.
+Invalid Credentials Email Notification Invalid Credentials Email Notification Addresses The email address or addresses to which the VIX sends an email notification about invalid ROI processing credentials.
 The value can include multiple email addresses (separated by a comma) and/or an email group.
 The email comes from the REDACTED email account.
 The values are specified when the VIX is installed.
 Users with the MAG VIX ADMIN key can modify these values.
-Update the Invalid Credentials Email To change the email addresses to send notifications to click on the Update the Invalid Credentials Email Notification Addresses link.
-Accessing this page requires

-Group Field Description Notification Addresses VistA credentials for a user with the MAG VIX ADMIN security key.
-Alert Messages If there is a problem with the VIX ROI processing configuration, the VIX displays a message at the top of the page, indicating that you need to change the configuration to resolve the issue.
+Update the Invalid Credentials Email Notification Addresses N/A To change the email addresses to send notifications to click on the Update the Invalid Credentials Email Notification Addresses link.
+Accessing this page requires VistA credentials for a user with the MAG VIX ADMIN security key.
+Alert Messages N/A If there is a problem with the VIX ROI processing configuration, the VIX displays a message at the top of the page, indicating that you need to change the configuration to resolve the issue.
 For more information about the alerts, see Alerts.